MiniFate/MiniFate/_chapters/00-outline.md

 {% endcomment %}

-> Alex wants to play Torbyorn Yorgensen, a fearsome pirate captain --- or rather, a former captain who lost everything in a night of drunken gambling.
+> {TBYPlayer} wants to play Torbyorn Yorgensen, a fearsome pirate captain --- or rather, a former captain who lost everything in a night of drunken gambling.
 > Now he's washed up on the ramshackle {BoatName}.
 > He's good in a fight, a natural leader, but with a chip on his shoulder and plenty to prove.
-> Alex writes the aspects:
+> {TBYPlayer} writes the aspects:
 >
 > {:.key-def}
 > | Concept: | `Speak Softly and Carry a Magic Axe` |
 > | Trouble: | `Lost My Boat in a Game of Cards`    |
 >
-> Barry's PC is Naka of Three Bridges: a streetwise misanthrope with the power to breathe fire.
+> {NakaPlayer}'s PC is Naka of Three Bridges: a streetwise misanthrope with the power to breathe fire.
 > A series of suspicious "retirements" have recently left her at the helm of the {BoatName}.
 > She now finds herself responsible for (and surrounded by) a crew of fearsome pirates.
 >